 The District shall send written notice of the superintendent's decision to all participants.
-If the superintendent in whole or in part affirms the access denial, this notice shall state (1) that the appealing party has the right to appeal the decision to the State Records Committee or to a state district court, and (2) the name and business address of the executive secretary of the State Records Committee.
+If the superintendent in whole or in part affirms the access denial or affirms the fee waiver denial, this notice shall state (1) that the requester has the right under Utah Code § 63A-12-111 to request the government records ombudsman to mediate the dispute between the requester and the District concerning the access denial or fee waiver denial, (2) that the appealing party has the right to appeal the decision to the State Records Committee or to a state district court, (3) the time limits for filing an appeal, including an explanation of the suspension of the time limits to appeal to the State Records Committee or to petition for judicial review that apply if the requester seeks mediation under Utah Code § 63A-12-111, and (4) the name and business address of the executive secretary of the State Records Committee and of the government records ombudsman.
 The time for filing an appeal to the State Records Committee is thirty days after the superintendent's decision is issued.
 However, if the issue was a claim of extraordinary circumstances or an extended response date based on extraordinary circumstances and if the superintendent does not make a decision, then the appeal to the State Records Committee may be filed within forty-five days of the original records request.
 If the appeal is by filing a petition for judicial review in district court, the petition must be filed within thirty days of the superintendent's decision.
+If the requester submits a request for the government records ombudsman to mediate the dispute, then the time for filing a notice of appeal with the State Records Committee or filing a petition for judicial review is suspended for the period that begins with the date of the mediation request and runs until the earlier of the date that the ombudsman certifies in writing that the mediation is concluded or certifies that the mediation did not occur or was not concluded because of lack of required consent.

-Utah Code § 63G-2-401(7) (2019) Utah Code § 63G-2-403(1) (2019) Utah Code § 63G-2-404(1)(a) (2023)
+Utah Code § 63G-2-401(7) (2024) Utah Code § 63G-2-403(1) (2024) Utah Code § 63G-2-404(1) (2024)